CoralVentures/coral_flutter/docs/architecture_overview.md

 }
 ```

 _Note: Over time, we want to have less and less dumb widgets defined in our application.
-If that happens, it means are are creating truly reusable widgets in our UI Kit._
+If that happens, it means we are creating truly reusable widgets in our UI Kit._

 ## UI Kit